LingyiC/adaptiveAttractor/README.md

 ## Overview
-The adaptive version of attractor algorithm.
+An adaptive version of attractor algorithm.

 `cafr::findAttractor` finds a converged attractor based on the seed gene provided.
 The `findAttractor.adaptive` gradually decreased the exponent parameter to maximize the strength of the Nth-ranked genes in the converged attractor.

 The attractor algorithm was first proposed for identifying co-expression signatures from bulk expression values in samples [[Ref.1](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002920)].
 A detailed description and application of the attractor algorithm on single-cell RNA-seq data can be found in [[Ref.2](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009228#pcbi.1009228.ref020)].
 Users can refer to our recent manuscript [Ref.3] for a detailed description and application of adaptive attractor algorithm.

 ## Tutorials
 ### Quick start
+Please see [Seed selection](#Seed-selection) for more information about the seed. <br />
 ```R
 source("./findAttractor.adaptive.r")
 data <- as.matrix(data)  # a normalized expression matrix with genes in the rows, cells in the columns.